See some commonly asked questions below.

 - Has New Hampshire approved summer camps to open in 2021?

 Yes.
 The State of New Hampshire’s Safer at Home team is responsible for issuing guidance for the reopening of all businesses in the State.
 The Safer at Home team is making a concerted effort, in collaboration with camp directors, to open overnight programs this summer with appropriate health and safety guidelines to operate under.
 In fact, they have already issued guidance for summer 2021 that allows camps to open, which have been approved by the governor.
 They will continue to work with directors to adjust that guidance as the summer approaches.

 - Do you have COVID-19 policies in place?

 Yes.
 We have created extensive guidelines to proactively create safe programs by limiting the spread of communicable disease.
-All practices were developed to meet or exceed guidelines put forth by the American Camp Association (ACA), the Center for Disease Control (CDC) and the State of New Hampshire’s Department of Health.
+All practices were developed to meet or exceed guidelines put forth by the American Camp Association (ACA), the Center for Disease Control (CDC) and the State of New Hampshire’s Safer at Home Re-Opening Task Force.
 This FAQ will give you a brief glimpse into some of our plans, as they stand to date.
 Details with updated policies will be available to families as we get closer to the summer.

 - Are you adding any screening procedures?

 The health of the camp community is our top priority.
 To that end, several procedures will be in place to mitigate the risk of COVID-19 being brought into camp.
 In addition to quarantining and testing (see questions and answers on these topics below), we plan to pre-screen our campers and staff for the 7 days prior to their arrival.
 During the quarantine, all Camp families will log daily temperatures of their camper and self-screen for COVID-19 symptoms on a form Beyond Akeela will provide, which will be reviewed by our camp medical staff.
 Upon arrival, our camp nurse will complete a health check of each camper and staff member.
 We will not allow any person with symptoms of COVID-19 or an identified COVID-19 exposure in the prior 10 days into camp.